Estate Planning Q&A Series Do I need a will, a trust, or both for my situation? nc

 • Proper ownership/titling for trust assets: A trust only controls assets that are actually titled to the trust (or otherwise payable to it), so “funding” the trust matters.

-• Coordination with non-probate transfers and family protections: Beneficiary designations, joint ownership, and North Carolina spouse protections can override or reshape what a will or trust tries to do if the plan is not coordinated.
+• Coordination with non-probate transfers and family protections: Beneficiary designations, joint ownership, North Carolina spouse protections, and any applicable community-property-at-death rules can override or reshape what a will or trust tries to do if the plan is not coordinated.

 What the Statutes Say